How to Crack System Design Round in Interviews?

 - Discuss the frontend, backend, networking, caching, load balancing, queueing, database, external API calls, user interaction, offline processes, etc.

-- Tell the interviewer what are the technologies or database you can use in your system.
+- Tell the interviewer what technologies or databases you can use in your system.

 5. Tradeoffs and Resolving Bottleneck